Want to get involved?

 Funded by The National Lottery Community Fund, the Yorkshire Peer Hub was the first one of our national network of Hubs to be launched.
 It built on existing successful peer-led work, also funded through the lottery, which we had been delivering since 2012.

 We are working with young people in Huddersfield who are involved in serious violence and criminal exploitation.
-By adopting our approach of using professionally trained caseworkers with direct, first-hand, relatable experience of these issues we are able to connect with some of the most vulnerable young people at risk, acting as a bridge between them and the authorities and any other services they may be reluctant to engage in.
+By adopting our approach of using professionally trained caseworkers with direct, first-hand, relatable experience of these issues we are able to connect with some of the most vulnerable young people at risk, acting as a bridge between them and the authorities and improving their engagement with any other services.

 We also carry out preventative work with young people through the SOS+ Service in schools and similar settings across the region.
 It uses our trained facilitators who all have lived experience of issues such as drugs, gangs and county lines to raise awareness of these issues and equip young people with the knowledge and resilience to encourage positive choices.
 All our facilitators are reformed, trained and credible, meaning young people can relate to them.
 They also deliver training for professionals who work with young people and parents.

 Mainstream employment support services can sometimes struggle to work with people who have complex needs, histories of offending or who come from excluded communities.
 These services aim to fill this gap and help adults who need extra training and added help to improve skills and confidence to prepare them for employment.

 Through the Footsteps Project, the team help women prison leavers who have complex needs to help them resettle in the community.
 Our caseworkers support them to access the services they need to stabilise their situations and reduce the likelihood of re-offending.
 Footsteps is also offered in London and Norfolk.